TexasInstruments/edgeai-tidl-tools/test/reports/README.md

 # Test Reports

 This directory contains comprehensive operator test reports for various TI SoC.
-These reports are published for each release of edgeai-tidl-tools.
+These reports are generated using the pytest-based [TIDL Unit Test Framework](../tidl_unit/README.md) and are published for each release of edgeai-tidl-tools.

 ## Available Reports